TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Typo3DirectoryStructure/Index.rst

          :code:`fileadmin/`

    Description
          This is a directory in which users can store files.
-Typically images or HTML files appear in this directory and/or its subdirectories.
+Typically images, PDFs or HTML files appear in this directory and/or its subdirectories.

          Often this directory is used for downloadable files.
 This directory is the only one accessible using the TYPO3 :code:`File module`.